tax-prep.py — works great for one question

 SQL: 100% accuracy. $0.51.
 Forty-five seconds.
 Bash: 52.7% accuracy. $3.34.
 Four hundred seconds.
 Same data.
 Same questions.
 Different tools. -- Braintrust/Vercel, "Testing if Bash is All You Need"

-Your Chapter 8 tax script works perfectly -- for one person, one year, one question.
+Your tax script in Computation & Data Extraction works perfectly -- for one person, one year, one question.
 Then your boss asks for monthly breakdowns by user and category across three years.
 You add a loop.
 She asks for rolling averages.
 You add another loop.
 She asks which users overspent in Q3 relative to their Q1 budgets.
 You stare at your screen and realize you are writing a database engine inside a Python script, one painful for loop at a time.

 Here is what that ceiling looks like in code: